17th January

 There are now a lot of Israelites, and if they decided to overthrow the Egyptians, they would be a real threat.
 First, they begin to oppress them and treat them like slaves, then they threaten to kill all the first-born sons.
 Yet despite all this, God still continues to make the Israelites prosper.

 It is into this setting that Moses comes on the scene.
 His mother gives birth to him and hides him for a bit before dropping him off at the river bank.
 We often think of this as a huge risk.
 What if the child drowns?
-But the river wouldn’t have had a strong current, the reeds would have kept the basket protected, and the women of the area would have come true river regularly to wash their clothes.
+But the river wouldn’t have had a strong current, the reeds would have kept the basket protected, and the women of the area would have come down to the river regularly to wash their clothes.

 In some ways, this was a common practice.
 Just as people used to leave babies at the doorstep of the orphanage knowing they’ll be found, woman from this era would leave their babies at the river bed, knowing that they would be found by those coming to wash their clothes.